Reform that works for DC's most underserved children

 Charter schools are unique public schools that foster a partnership between parents, teachers and students to create an environment in which parents can be more involved, teachers are given the freedom to innovate and students are provided the structure they need to learn.

-DC public charter schools serve a slightly higher percentage of students designated “at-risk” than the city as a whole--49% versus 47%--and these students are more likely to reach college and career-ready benchmark in charter schools than in traditional public schools.
+In 2018, DC public charter schools served 47% of students designated “at-risk”, and these students are more likely to reach college and career-ready benchmark in charter schools than in traditional public schools.
 Charter schools also serve higher percentages of African-American students and economically disadvantaged students, and similar numbers of English learners and students with disabilities.

 Fairness for every District child